-where $r$ is the radius of the circular path and $p$ is the point whose neighbouring points are to be determined.
+where $r$ is the radius of the circular patch and $p$ is the point whose neighboring points are to be determined.
 The patches selected by this function will be removed from $P$ to evaluate how important the contained points are for the reconstruction.

 We create the masked point clouds $P_i$ by removing patches for each point in the original point cloud $P$: